10m+

 1. Take financial advice

-Speak to an independent mortgage broker or financial adviser who specialises in equity release.
-Your adviser will continue to be vital to your application throughout, so consult them at every stage.
+Speak to an independent mortgage broker or financial adviser specialising in equity release.
+Your adviser will continue to be vital to your application, so consult them at every stage.

 Your adviser will consider all your circumstances, such as your age, lifestyle, family situation, general health and other sources of income.

-This will help them give an unbiased professional view on whether equity release is the best option for you, how much to release if so, and choose the right product for you.
-They will also be on hand to answer any questions or concerns you may have.
+This will help them give an independent professional view on whether equity release is the best option for you, how much to release if so, and choose the right product.
+They will also be on hand to answer any questions or concerns.

 2. Submit your application